 Conclusions & Final Thoughts:

 All in all, The Girl from 10th Avenue isn’t a terrible movie, just forgettable.
+With John Eldredge (I Married a Monster from Outer Space), and Phillip Reed (Old Acquaintance).
 B&W, 69 minutes, Not Rated.